primayoriko/question-classifier-webapp/ml-train/question_similiarity/README.md

-# Question Classifier
+# Question Similarity Classifier
 --------

 Predicted using two approaches, they are BERT and RNN (Bi-LSTM) with GloVe.
 The model trained using data from [Quora Question Pairs](https://www.kaggle.com/c/quora-question-pairs) from Kaggle Competition.
-Each of the trained model can be downloaded from links below
+Each of the trained model can be downloaded from the links below

 1. [Pretrained BERT](https://drive.google.com/file/d/1A9TCExPubflPTo3Xmod6id7lG43UKGCI/view?usp=sharing)